Serg2206/ssvnauka1/BEST_IN_SURGERY_INTEGRATION.md

 ## Overview

-Your SSV Nauka platform now includes **18 professional surgical videos** from Best in Surgery - an educational project by Professor K.V.
-Puchkov featuring laparoscopic operations from world-leading surgeons.
+Your SSV Nauka platform now includes **24 professional surgical videos** from Best in Surgery - an educational project by Professor K.V.
+Puchkov featuring laparoscopic operations from world-leading surgeons, including **6 specialized videos on colorectal cancer surgery**.

 ## What is Best in Surgery?